Felinus and Gratian: Veneration

 In 979, the Count of Seprio, Amitto (Amizzone), captain of Otto I, transferred Felinus' and Gratian's relics, with the permission of the bishop, to Arona, and built a monastery dedicated to them.
 Amitto's foundation has been interpreted as a form of penance, since his soldiers had set fire to the portico of the basilica of Basilica of Saint Paul Outside the Walls.

-Charles Borromeo had become abbot commendatario of San Felino e San Graziano abbey in Arona on 20 November 1547.
+Charles Borromeo became abbot commendatario of San Felino e San Graziano abbey in Arona on 20 November 1547.
 In 1576, Borromeo transferred the relics of Carpophorus and Fidelisto to Milan.
 Even though their veneration in Arona had been minimal, Borromeo's proposed transfer angered the people of the city.
-On March 13, as a compromise, Borromeo brought the two left forearms of the saints back to Arona.
+On 13 March as a compromise, Borromeo brought the two left forearms of the saints back to Arona.
 The city council, which had been pressured by the populace to bring back the relics, decreed that an annual festival should occur on that day.
 The day has increased in importance in succeeding centuries.
 The purpose of the festival was extended to include the celebration for the martyrs Felinus and Gratian, thereby unifying their veneration to that of Carpophorus and Fidelis.

 Relics of all four saints are conserved in the church of Santi Martiri, also known as San Graziano, in Arona.

 There is a statue of Felinus on the South transept spire of the Duomo di Milano.